bericp1/splitwise2slack/README.md

  - [ ] Action buttons to test link
  - [ ] Zapier integration
  - [ ] Use slack OAuth 2.0
+ - [ ] User system to support multi-user where users own/are responsible for links.